FluxML/fluxml.github.io/gsoc.md

 Some experience with implementing deep learning models would be ideal for this project, but is not essential for a student willing to pick up the skills and read ML papers.
 It's up to you whether you implement a single ambitious model, or multiple small ones.
 A good source of inspiration might be the [NIPS Challenge](https://nurture.ai/nips-challenge).

+### Reinforcement Learning Environments

+Develop a series of reinforcement learning environments, in the spirit of the [OpenAI Gym](https://gym.openai.com).
+Although we have wrappers for the gym available, it is hard to install (due to the Python dependency) and, since it's written in Python and C code, we can't do more interesting things with it (such as differentiate through the environments).
+A pure-Julia version that supports a similar API and visualisation options would be valuable to anyone doing RL with Flux.

 ### Benchmarks

 A benchmark suite would help us to keep Julia's performance for ML models in shape, as well as revealing opportunities for improvement.
 Like the model-zoo project, this would involve contributing standard models that exercise common ML use case (images, text etc) and profiling them.
 The project could extend to include improving performance where possible, or creating a "benchmarking CI" like Julia's own [nanosoldier](https://github.com/JuliaCI/Nanosoldier.jl).